 Insurers appreciate clients who want to get better and become healthy.
 You may show recommendations from your doctor, past and current treatments.

-What is a life insurance classification?
+Why is a life insurance risk classifications so important?

-What are the different classifications of life insurance?
+What is the classification of life insurance?

 About Coach B.